 We agree that even during routine hospitalizations, daily exams may help detect complications of therapy, such as a patient with cellulitis on intravenous fluids developing volume overload.
 We are not against performing physical exams for diagnostic or monitoring purposes.
 In fact, it may be that most hospitalized patients would benefit from some sort of daily exam.
 However, rarely performed maneuvers, such as walking with patients or performing a validated delirium screen, are likely to have a higher yield than routine lung auscultation.
-It may also be true that hospitalized patients would benefit from certain screening exam maneuvers, but again, evidence is lacking, and decades of experience in the outpatient world would suggest the contrary.
+It may also be true that hospitalized patients would benefit from certain screening exam maneuvers, but again, evidence is lack-

-Corresponding Author: Adam Rodman, MD, MPH; Email: arodman@bidmc.harvard.edu; Telephone: 617-754-4677; Twitter: @AdamRodmanMD
+Corresponding Author: Adam Rodman, MD, MPH; Email: arodman@ bidmc.harvard.edu; Telephone: 617-754-4677; Twitter: @AdamRodmanMD.
+Published online first August 18, 2021.

-Received: March 13, 2021; Revised: June 19, 2021; Accepted: June 23, 2021 © 2021 Society of Hospital Medicine DOI 10.12788/jhm.3672
+Received: March 13, 2021; Revised: June 19, 2021; Accepted: June 23, 2021 © 2021 Society of Hospital Medicine DOI 10.12788/jhm.3672 ing, and decades of experience in the outpatient world would suggest the contrary.